ps0ares/CustomShaders/README.md

 ## 5. Examples

-Example shaders may be found in the [`examples`](examples) directory of this repository.
+Example shaders can be found in the [`examples`](examples) directory of this repository.
 It is a good starting point for the creation of custom effects.

 ## 6. Writing Shaders

 Shaders are programs executed on the GPU that apply special visual effects to the rendered graphics.
-The shaders that can used with this plugin are of two types:
+The shaders that can be used with this plugin are of two types:

 -   ***pixel shaders*** that modify attributes of each pixel in every frame.